lightning/bolts/04-onion-routing.md

 ## `max_htlc_cltv` Selection

-This `max_htlc_ctlv` value is defined as 2016 blocks, based on historical value deployed by Lightning implementations.
+This `max_htlc_cltv` value is defined as 2016 blocks, based on historical value deployed by Lightning implementations.

 # Test Vector